phatograph/mangafetcher/README.md

-Manga Fetcher fetches and download manga images to your machine!
+Manga Fetcher fetches and downloads manga images to your machine!

 ### Requirements